sambacha/jsonlint/README.md

 This is a fork of the original package with the following extensions:

-* Handles multiple files on the command line (Greg Inman)
+* Handles multiple files on the command line (Greg Inman).
-* Walks directories recursively (Paul Vollmer)
+* Walks directories recursively (Paul Vollmer).
+* Can parse and skip JavaScript-style comments.
-* Depends on up-to-date npm modules without installation warnings
+* Depends on up-to-date npm modules without installation warnings.

 ## Command-line Interface